ingkebil/development/git/README.md

 <b>git checkout -b name_of_your_feature develop</b>
 </pre>

-If everything went fine than you'll get the following message: "Switched to a new branch name_of_your_feature".
+If everything went fine then you'll get the following message: "Switched to a new branch name_of_your_feature".
 This means you are already inside the new feature.
 To make sure that you are in the right branch type:

 <pre>
 <b>git branch</b>